Spice up your wedding – Wedding Dance in Singapore

 Do take note that you need to be mobile when you’re doing your dance.
 Hence, try your best not to have a dress that inhibits your dance moves.
 Long dress trains are a No No. Have a bohemian dress, or a dress that has cuts so you can look fabulous with some lifts and turns.

 Now it’s also worth mentioning that it’s important to know when to have your dance.
 Typically speaking, we have seen brides coming in between their 1st and 2nd march in with a dance routine.
 If not, it would be during their first march in, thereafter, they’ll transition to their dance routine.
 Consider when you’ll want to have your dance routine.

-In addition, couple dancing is different from father daughter dance.
+In addition, the wedding couple dancing is different from father-daughter dance.
 You can check out our article here for more information.

 You may have been inspired with “So You Think You Can Dance” or “Dance Celebrity” reality shows.
 But the truth of the matter is